bayinfosys/bayinfosys.github.io/_posts/2026-01-01-86-structuring-ml-projects.md

 A SW feature is done when it passes its functionality and user acceptance testing.
 A model is done when its performance against a baseline is good enough for the operating context (a negotiated threshold rather than a binary pass).
 Teams that carry the software definition of done into this phase tend to either ship too early or never ship at all.
-Usually stuck chasing marginal gains or writing code to accomodate edge cases in model outputs.
+Usually stuck chasing marginal gains or writing code to accommodate edge cases in model outputs.

 ## Delivery